PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 ### Hyperparameters

 **We are continuously improving performance for on-policy algorithms and finding better hyperparameters.
-Therefore, we are happy to receive any advice from users, feel free for opening PRs or issues.**
+So we are happy to receive any advice from users, feel free for opening an [issue](https://github.com/PKU-Alignment/omnisafe/issues/new/choose) or [pull request](https://github.com/PKU-Alignment/omnisafe/pulls).**

 #### First-Order Methods Specific Hyperparameters